Sponsored content by

 Cbdfree racked up its millionth internet session in May.

-Vodafone has temporarily improved its mobile coverage to cope with the extra mobile traffic.
+Vodafone has temporarily improved their mobile coverage to cope with the extra mobile traffic expected on Courtenay Place.

 As many as 100,000 people are expected to line Courtenay Place from Taranaki St to Kent Tce, and many of them will be taking pictures of the stars and sending them to friends or uploading them to social networking sites like Twitter and Facebook.

 Vodafone spokeswoman Michelle Baguley said the mobile network was expecting a lot of wireless traffic.